By Barry de SilvaPublic Relations Manager

 Hi Chelsea, how long have you been songwriting?

 The first song I wrote was when I was around 10 years old.
 My sister and I had a great music teacher at our school, and he was always encouraging us to be creative and write our own songs.
 He ended up recording a song for us and that’s how I fell in love with the process of songwriting and music production.
-In High School, I used GarageBand to produce my songs, and then I went on to study songwriting and production as well as for a Diploma in Audio Production at SAE, where I had such a great time.
+In High School, I used GarageBand to produce my songs, and then I went on to study songwriting and production as well as for a Diploma of Audio Production at SAE, where I had such a great time.

 Who were your musical influences growing up?